Abbeville: Early Middle Ages

-In 992, Hugh Capet fortified the city and gave it to his daughter, Gisèle, on her marriage with Hugh I, Count of Ponthieu who resided in Montreuil.
+In 992, Hugh Capet fortified the city and gave it to his daughter, Gisèle, on her marriage to Hugh I, Count of Ponthieu who resided in Montreuil.

 High Middle Ages

 From the 12th century, the Abbot opened a leprosy hospice, the maladrerie des Frères du Val, moved to Grand-Laviers in the following century, before urban sprawl.
 Then accessible to boats, Abbeville became a port of the English Channel under the dependence of the Abbots of Saint-Riquier.
 Subsequently, the silting up of the Bay of Somme forced the sea to recede by 12 km, but the city continued to be a trading port.
 Abbeville became the capital of the Ponthieu and rapidly spread on both banks of the River Somme, right on the slope of the hillsides and left into the marshes.

 In 1095, Guy I Count of Ponthieu founded the Abbey Saint-Pierre of Abbeville and on 24 May 1098, he was dubbed as a Knight by Louis the Fat.

 On the occasion of the First Crusade, Abbeville was the meeting point of many troops from the northern provinces.
 Godefroy de Bouillon reviewed them on the current location of the Church of the Holy Sepulchre.

 With the rapid development of the salt trade (from Rue), woad (waide in Picard) and industry of wool cloth, the bourgeois increased in number and political importance: They asked for a charter granted in the course of the 12th century and which was confirmed in 1184 by Count John I of Ponthieu who died in Palestine.
 To commemorate the event, they built a belfry in 1126.
 A century later, Jeanne de Dammartin, Countess of Ponthieu (1220–1278), allowed the religious to convert an additional part of forests into cropland, allowing the development of the local economy.
 Afterwards it was governed by the Counts of Ponthieu.
 Together with that county, it came into the possession of the Alençon and other French families, and afterwards into that of the House of Castile.
 In 1214, the Abbeville militia took part in the Battle of Bouvines.

 In the middle of the 13th century, Abbeville was "one of the best cities of the Kings of France".
 Its port was one of the first of the Kingdom and its considerable trade.

 In 1259, the Estates-General of the Kingdom stood at Abbeville and Henry III of England has met with Louis IX of France to sign the Treaty of Paris, which settled the question of the conquests of Philip Augustus.

-In 1272, Ponthieu with Abbeville, passed by marriage to the Kings of England, but Philip V took over the city, claiming that Edward II of England had not fulfilled its duty of vassal.
+In 1272, Ponthieu with Abbeville, passed by marriage to the kings of England, but Philip V took over the city, claiming that Edward II of England had not fulfilled its duty of vassal.
 Edward II complied with the feudal law, and Abbeville fell under English rule.
 However many challenges rose between the bourgeois and their new masters.